COVID-19: Preparing for your Surgical Procedure

 Can my family member/spouse/friend/caregiver come with me to the facility?

-If you have a family member/spouse/friend/caregiver with you, he/she will not be permitted to enter the hospital.
-We are still operating under our limited-visitor protocol out of an abundance of caution.
-When you arrive, you will either park and enter through the Emergency department, or be dropped off by your family member/spouse/friend/caregiver at the Emergency entrance, where they will remain in the car.
+Yes, a family member/spouse/friend/caregiver can come with you to the facility.
+If you are arriving before 8 am, please park and enter through the emergency department.
+If you arrive after 8 am, you can park and enter through Lourdes Joint and Spine entrance.
 We will gather their contact information so we can follow up with them to provide an update after your procedure and share instructions for pick up at the same location.

 What happens when I arrive for my procedure?

-When you arrive at the facility, you will be asked the same standard screening questions and provided with a cloth mask (if you do not already have one).
-If you have your own mask or bandana to cover your mouth and nose, you can wear that.
+When you arrive at the facility, you will be provided with a cloth mask (if you do not already have one).

 If I have additional questions about my procedure, who should I contact?